 The studio is half a block away from the Civic Center BART/MUNI station.
 There are several affordable parking garages near by, as well as both metered and unmetered street parking.
 Free bike parking is available on the 3rd floor.

-Please note masks are not currently required at Lines, but we strongly encourage your wearing them.
+Note that masks are not currently required at Lines, but we strongly encourage your wearing them.

 Cost: